How to Protect Your Hair From the Sun

 Shampooing is what really does the fading, more so than even the sun, so shampooing less is always a better way of preserving color.
 Try rinsing and using conditioner to cleanse.

 I don’t see more problems with hair in the summer than in the winter.
-Just slightly different with humidity changes.
-Good or bad for curly or straight depending on how curly or how straight and how curly or how straight you WANT your hair compared to how curly or straight it is in the humidity (or lack of).
+It’s just slightly different with humidity changes.
+Good or bad for curly or straight, depending on how curly or how straight you want your hair compared to how curly or straight it is in the humidity (or lack thereof).

 Damaged hair cannot be corrected; it can be band-aided.
 It can be temporarily given the illusion of repair through styling, pressing the cuticle flat with heat, or rollers.
 It can be temporarily filled in with products like protein, moisture, and fillers (like hair color and clear sealers).

-Chlorine doesn’t turn blonde hair green; it is copper, usually found in algae deterrents in hot tubs, pools, etc. The turquoise color combined with the yellow blonde-makes what?
+Chlorine doesn’t turn blonde hair green; it is copper, usually found in algae deterrents in hot tubs, pools, etc. What does the turquoise color combined with the yellow-blonde make?
 GREEN!
 You will need to open the hair’s cuticle with a detoxifying shampoo (several times), heat and strip it out, then condition it like hell.
 Again, that’s why there are swim caps and conditioners.
 I say to wet the hair, put on a good conditioning treatment, and think of that time as a multi-tasking deep conditioning treatment.

 Great idea, especially for those of you that are blessed with thick hair.
 (Just read that Brooke Shields goes up to 5 days without washing her hair, to keep it healthy-looking!)
 However, for those of us with thin or limp hair, it’s better to use a dry spray wash for a quick pick-me-up!